 The E&S major comprises an interdisciplinary core curriculum coupled with the completion of courses in a thematic concentration of your choice.
-All students must select one of six concentrations, consisting of six to ten additional courses beyond the core.
+All students must select one of six concentrations, consisting of six to nine additional courses beyond the core.

 About the concentrations